vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/improve-handling-of-symmetry.md

 - Whenever symmetry is detected, the poses associated with the state could be stored for that object.
 - Over-time, we can reduce or expand this list of symmetric poses, enabling the LM to establish with reasonable confidence that an object is in a symmetric pose as soon as the hypothesized poses fall within the list.

-By developing an established list of symmetric poses, we might also improve voting on such symmetric poses - see [Using Pose for Voting](../voting-improvements/use-pose-for-voting.md).
+By developing an established list of symmetric poses, we might also improve voting on such symmetric poses - see [clean up and simplify voting](../voting-improvements/clean-up-and-simplify-voting.md).